 Changes to the breast are common during pregnancy and such changes are often an early sign that a woman is pregnant.
 Examples include tenderness of the breast and nipple and an increase in breast size that makes the breasts feel heavy.

 Veins in the breast may also become more prominent as the blood supply to the breast is increased.
-Glands on the areola called Montgomery glands become raised, bumpy and more obvious.
+This is due to the fact that a woman’s overall blood volume is increased to aid the baby’s development.

 This milk is rich in the nutrients and antibodies that the baby requires to protect it during the first few days after birth.
 Occasionally, blood may also leak from the nipple, which can happen as a result of blood vessels suddenly growing and increasing in number.